Supyness/project_ETH/README.md

 The `frontend/index.html` file is a static MVP:

 1. Serve it locally (e.g. `npx serve frontend` or via any static host).
-2. Open it in a browser с установленным MetaMask (или мобильный MetaMask-браузер).
+2. Open it in a browser with MetaMask installed (or the MetaMask mobile browser).
-3. Нажмите **Connect Wallet** — фронт прочитает размер сетки/кол-во цветов прямо из контракта, так что UI сам адаптируется под 10×10 или 3×3.
+3. Click **Connect Wallet** - the frontend will read the grid size/number of colors directly from the contract, so the UI itself will adapt to 10x10 or 3x3.
-4. Выберите цвет, кликните по ячейке → отправится транзакция `paintCell`.
+4. Select a color, click on the cell → the `paintCell` transaction will be sent.
-5. Кнопки “Claim … / Withdraw …” вызывают соответствующие методы, `roundId` для color bank можно подсмотреть через события или `colorWins`.
+5. The “Claim … / Withdraw …” buttons call the corresponding methods, the `roundId` for the color bank can be found through events or `colorWins`.

 ### Contract overview

-`contracts/ColorGridGame.sol` содержит базовый абстрактный контракт `ColorGridGameBase` с параметрами сетки и конкретные реализации:
+`contracts/ColorGridGame.sol` contains the base abstract contract `ColorGridGameBase` with grid parameters and concrete implementations:

-- `paintCell(cellIndex, colorId)` проверяет цену, обновляет сетку, делит платёж и пишет статистику по раундам.
+- `paintCell(cellIndex, colorId)` checks the price, updates the grid, divides the payment and writes statistics for the rounds.
-- `claimTimeBank()` начисляет банк времени последнему игроку (порог — `idleThreshold`, задаётся в конструкторе конкретного контракта).
+- `claimTimeBank()` credits the time bank to the last player (the threshold is `idleThreshold`, set in the constructor of a specific contract).
-- `claimColorBank(roundId)` выдаёт долю банка цвета для победившего цвета текущего раунда.
+- `claimColorBank(roundId)` returns the color bank share for the winning color of the current round.
-- `withdrawRewards()` отправляет накопленные выигрыши.
+- `withdrawRewards()` sends accumulated winnings.
-- `ColorGridGame` → параметры 10×10 / 10 минут, `ColorGridGameTest` → 3×3 / 5 секунд.
+- `ColorGridGame` → parameters 10×10 / 10 minutes, `ColorGridGameTest` → 3×3 / 5 seconds.

 The board resets automatically after a color victory; the price keeps growing globally to make late moves more expensive, exactly as described.